gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Register

 To make life easier for ourselves, we will then register using GitHub.
-If you don't have a GitHub account, or don't want to use it for your account you can of course register with a username and password as well.
+If you don't have a GitHub account, or don't want to use it for your account, you can of course register with a username and password as well.

 ![][4]